utopiadispatch/utopiadispatch.github.io/_posts/2019-07-31-what-were-reading.md

 Unfortunately, when it comes to wealth there _has_ been a global increase, but it turns out that the facts aren't as solid as they seem when you start to dig in to the numbers around extreme poverty.
 Karma's article is a good example of how being selective with data and calculations can mask reality, and that ultimately facts are only as good as the values that underpin them.

 If something sounds too good to be true, then it probably is.
-Especially if the people telling you is defending a system of hierarchy, inequality and injustice.
+Especially if the people telling you are defending a system of hierarchy, inequality and injustice.

 _Header photo by [Kirill Pershin](https://unsplash.com/@kirillpershin?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText) on [Unsplash](https://unsplash.com/search/photos/magnifying-glass?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText)_